CMC-QCL/HPC-research-computing/README.md

 ### HPC Structure (10 min)
 ![image](docs/images/HPC_structure.png)

+### What is ACCESS?
+ACCESS is the NSF Advanced Cyberinfrastructure Coordination Ecosystem:
+Services & Support.
+ACCESS is the follow-up program to NSF’s Extreme Science and Engineering Discovery Environment (XSEDE).
+ACCESS aims to be a center point for making use of NSF-funded computational, storage, and network resources for the U.S. national cyberinfrastrucutre research ecosystem.
+### ACCESS User Interfaces (aka Portals) include:

+- Allocations Support: awards time on cyberinfrastructure
+- User Support: answers user questions/tickets, provides documentation, works directly with researchers
+- Operations Support: helps with user account creation/ management, login to/access to cyberinfrastructure
+- Monitoring/Accounting Support: tracks and reports on usage – e.g., by project or by resource

+### What is an Allocation?
+An Allocation Request is a proposal in which you describe:

+- Project Title and Abstract
+- Project Category (Explore, Discover, Accelerate, Maximize)
+- The number of Credits you wish to request for your project

+An Allocation is an active Allocation Request

+### Understanding the Systems You Can Use
+LAGUNA Cluster system spec
+- 16 compute nodes (128 cores, 365 GB/node)
+- 8 GPU nodes (2× NVIDIA L40S, 735 GB/node)
+- Storage: 100 GB/user, 5 TB/project (+5 TB on request)
+- 1 login node

+SDSC Expanse system spec
+- 728 compute nodes (128 cores/node)
+- 52 GPU nodes (4× V100 GPUs/node)
+- 93K+ CPU cores, 200+ GPUs
+- ~247 TB memory, 19 PB storage
+- High-speed InfiniBand network
+-
 ## How to get started with the Laguna cluster (10 min)
 To get allocations from Laguna, your faculty advisor and you will be working together for the following steps.